department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 - Evidence of an event, injury, or disease that happened during your active-duty service, **and**
 - Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
 Usually we need medical records or medical opinions from health care providers to support this link. <br>

-If you have a disability that’s been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get disability benefits based on this presumed disability.
+Under certain situations, we may presume a link between your military service and your disability even if there is no evidence.
 This usually applies to:<br>
 - [A chronic (long-lasting) illness that appears within 1 year after discharge](/disability/eligibility/illnesses-within-one-year-of-discharge/), **or**
 - [An illness caused by contact with contaminants (toxic chemicals) or other hazardous materials](/disability/eligibility/hazardous-materials-exposure/), **or**
 - [An illness caused by your time spent as a POW](/disability/eligibility/former-pows/)<br>